-The Sensor dashboard allows you to group the most relevant data collected by Sensors.
+The Sensor Dashboard tab allows you to group the most relevant data collected by Sensors.
 The Sensor dashboard configuration does not apply to a particular Sensor, so the changes you make are visible for other Sensor dashboards as well.
-The operation of dashboards is described in the "Reports " Dashboards" chapter on page 98.
+The operation of dashboards is described in the "Reports " Dashboards" chapter on page 105.